trifectatechfoundation/teach-rs/slides/F-safe-unsafe-rust.md

 There are (many) **useful** programs that the rust borrow checker does not accept

-- interacting with the hardware/OS
 - interacting with other languages (FFI)
+- interacting with the OS/hardware
 - optimization

 ---
 layout: default
 ---
+# Unsafe, morally

+In rust "unsafe" means "I, the programmer, am responsible for checking the correctness of this code"

+The type and borrow checker are still in fully effect.
+But we can use types like raw pointers on which the conditions that the type/borrow checker places are less strict.

+---
+layout: default
+---
-# Unsafe
+# Unsafe in code

-- unsafe blocks
+- unsafe blocks: "programmer must check the rules"

 ```rust
 // BAD!